Before you can use Oracle Database Quality of Service (QoS) Management, you must configure the databases.

 3.1.3 Creating and Configuring an Oracle RAC Database

 The steps for creating and configuring an Oracle RAC database are not covered in this book.

-Refer to Oracle Real Application Clusters Installation Guide for Linux and UNIX for information on creating an Oracle RAC database.
 When creating a database, Oracle recommends that you choose to create a policy-managed Oracle RAC database and specify the server pools in which it should run.
 If you create an administrator-managed Oracle RAC database, then it runs exclusively in the Generic server pool.

 After you have created the databases, perform the following steps to configure the databases for use with Oracle Database QoS Management:

 CPU_COUNT parameter for each database instance that runs in a server pool must be set to the same value if the database is managed by Oracle Database QoS Management.

 On each server, the sum of the values for

 CPU_COUNT for all database instances running on that server must be less than or equal to the physical CPU count.
 For example, if you have a server with eight CPUs, and there are two database instances running on this server, then, for the databases to be managed by Oracle Database QoS Management, the